 Ralabate’s choreography has been featured at the National Dance Theatre of Bermuda; Joffrey Midwest Ballet; other university programs; the state televised Miss New York and Miss Pennsylvania Scholarship Pageants for the Miss America Scholarship Competition; and Zodiaque Dance Company.
-He is currently the National Chair of Education Strategy for Dance Masters of America Inc. (DMA), and has contributed to revisions of both DMA’s Jazz Exam and Jazz Dance Manual.
-In addition, Ralabate has created jazz dance syllabi for Chicago National Association of Dance Masters (CNADM), Dance Teachers’ Club of Boston, and INTERDANZA, Mexico.
+He is currently the National Chair of Education Strategy for Dance Masters of America Inc. (DMA) and has contributed to revisions to DMA’s Jazz Exam and Jazz Dance Manual.
+In addition, Ralabate has created jazz dance syllabi for the Chicago National Association of Dance Masters (CNADM), Dance Teachers’ Club of Boston, and INTERDANZA, Mexico.

-A past contributing writer for the Higher Ed Column in Dance Studio Life Magazine, dedicated to quality dance education, Ralabate was a consultant and contributor to Jazz Dance A History of the Roots and Branches (University Press 2014), edited by Lindsay Guarino and Wendy Oliver.
-Ralabate is honored to appear in the Pedro Brenner’s film documentary Gus an American Icon, based on the life of jazz dance legendary Gus Giordano.
+A past contributing writer for the Higher Ed Column in Dance Studio Life Magazine, dedicated to quality dance education, Ralabate was a contributor to Jazz Dance A History of the Roots and Branches (University Press 2014), edited by Lindsay Guarino and Wendy Oliver.
+Ralabate is honored to appear in Pedro Brenner’s film documentary Gus an American Icon, based on the life of jazz dance legendary Gus Giordano.
 In 2019, Ralabate was a selected interviewee for UPROOTED - The Journey of Jazz Dance, a feature-length documentary that aims to study Jazz dance and its challenges in-depth, directed by award-winning Director Kahadifa Wong.

 · the rich multicultural, multiethnic traditions and histories that inform American jazz dance;

 · the relationship of jazz and other dance forms;

 · the comparative study of multiple jazz dance techniques, styles, and schools of thought;